yoonghan/walcron-microfrontend-shared/README.md

 ## Publishing commands

+_NOTE_: Remember to expose all files into index.ts before publishing.

 To build and publish, this is built into Gitlab CI/CD integration with allow/continue on failure.

 `npm publish`